What Does it Cost to Start the Scroll Sawing Hobby?

 Conclusion

-So what does it cost to start scroll sawing in 2021?
+So what does it cost to start the scroll sawing hobby?
 The list below is calculated for each of the choices, entry level, mid level, or professional level scroll saws.
 This is just an estimate based on the research done at the time of writing this article.

 • Scroll Saw